nogigen/fruit-vegetable-classification/README.md

 # fruit-vegetable-classification
 Training a simple ConvNet to classify fruits and vegetables with PyTorch

 [Dataset](https://www.kaggle.com/moltean/fruits) is available in kaggle.
+Download the dataset, unzip it to where "CNN.py" or "CNN.ipynb" is

 In this dataset, there are 131 classes.